-Press the Misc key to access the following soft key set (refer to Figure 4):
+Press the Misc key to access the following soft key set (refer to Figure 4.1):

 - Flash Press this soft key to enable or disable the "display flash" feedback.
-If enabled, the press of a key causes the display to momentarily flash to give you a visual feedback that the key was activated. - Zero Press this soft key enable or disable if a press of the Zero key also clears the Peak force value.
-If you enable this function, press the Zero key to clear the Peak force and zero the load.
-If you disable the function, the Zero key will only zero the load.
-Peak force remains in effect and will only be cleared with the Clear function during operation. - Contr Press this key to adjust the contrast of the LCD display.
+If enabled, the press of a key causes the display to momentarily flash to give you a visual feedback that the key was activated. - Zero Choose Zero Key Clears Peak (Yes/No): If YES is picked, then Clear will clear the peak value.

+Set AZT (Div): .5- Automatic Zero Tracking: Set this value for the number of divisions off of zero for the display to return to zero.

+Set Motion Range (Div): 1- Number of divisions that load has to change for the display to update/refresh.

+Set Filter- Number of prior samples averaged to determine the displayed value.

+- Set Hold On EDXtreme models with Bluetooth, this key can be used to change the default setting requiring a three second hold of the zero key so the instrument can be zeroed with a short press of ZERO. - Contr Press this key to adjust the contrast of the LCD display.
 Press the Up soft key to lighten the contrast.
 Press the Down soft key to darken the contrast.